Garden Kitchen. Squash Puttanesca

 The first element for a nice evening out is not to rush it.
 Which makes this place perfect: Yellow Deli never closes, except from Friday 3 pm through Sunday 3 pm, sabbath for Twelve Tribes, the hippy, religious group that built this.
 The food is simple but oh-so wholesome (a lot from their own organic ranch in Valley Center), from Chicken on the Ranch through the veggie-stuffed Yellow Submarine to veggie burgers or beef and corned beef sammies, and really good home-made soups.
 But also, come for the beautiful woodwork, the nooks, the multi-level crannies, and the folkie live music that often happens in the evening in the garden.

-550 West Date Street, suite B, Little Italy
+550 West Date Street, suite B, San Diego

 The evening is the perfect time for this new collective eatery in the walk-only Piazza della Famiglia, from a roast beef joint, to fish, lobster and Asian food stations.
 But maybe the most original is Not Not Tacos, where — is nothing sacred? — they serve Gringo tacos loaded with fillers such as mashed potato, meat loaf, mac’n cheese, and curried eggs.
 Also revolutionary: the fact that you can take your beer or wine out with your food to chow and slurp anywhere in the 10,000-square-foot piazza, which means you can relax as evening comes on to the sound not of traffic, but water splashing out of the stunning fountain.